biowpn/bioweapon/_posts/2025-05-13-improve-diagnostics-with-std-stacktrace.md

 ## Intro

-One thing that makes Python convenient and debug-friendly is its exception message: it comes with stacktrace by default.
+One thing that makes Python debug-friendly is: when an exception is raised, the stacktrace is printed.
 Consider:

 ```py
 def g(n):